araddon/qlbridge/FilterQL.md

 Literal = String | Int | Float | Bool | DateMath

 # Identities start with alpha (then can contain numbers) but no spaces, quotes etc
-#  or else escape with back-ticks
+# - escape with back-ticks
 # - Identifiers get resolved at runtime to their underlying value
 Identifier = [a-zA-Z][a-zA-Z0-9_.]+  | "`"  RawString "`"
 ```